Receiving your e-Bill

 Please see information on Tax receipts/slips.

-Which student-related tax slips are produced in Minerva for me?
+Which student-related tax documents are produced in Minerva for me?

 Relevé 8 (Quebec) – Amount for Post-Secondary Studies.
 This Quebec slip reports;

-- amounts for a term that began in the tax year and was completed (in Box A on the slip)
+- $2,085 for a term that was begun in the year and completed;

-- any charitable donations made by the student (in Box C)
+Box C Reports any charitable donations made by the student (in Box C).

 Medical Insurance Receipt – This slip is produced as confirmation of amounts paid for Health and Dental insurance charged by either the University, or on behalf of your student society.
 It may be added to other medical expenses you may have in the submission of your income tax return.